ynput/ayon-usd/Docs/Ayon_Docs/Dev_Docs.md

 :::
 it is generally advised to use an URI as they will never have any system specific data in them.\
-The generated pinning file also has a key that will tell you what entry point as used to generate the pinning file. you can simply read out this key and use it to open a stage with the pinning file `ayon_pinning_data_entry_sceene`
+The generated pinning file also has a key that will tell you what entry point was used to generate the pinning file.
+You can simply read out this key and use it to open a stage with the pinning file `ayon_pinning_data_entry_scene`.